 Managing businesses on behalf of investors

-- Each company managed by Centerra in Romania was formed to purchase and develop specific industrial and real estate assets identified by Centerra as having significant potential.
-Centerra negotiated the purchase and financing of the assets and built a team of professionals and experts with relevant skills from across Europe to execute on its value creation strategy by creating and managing businesses around these assets.
+In aggregate, the companies that Centerra managed in Romania represented over €120m invested by in assets and development.
+Each one of these companies was formed to purchase and develop specific industrial and real estate assets identified by Centerra as having significant potential.
+Centerra built partnerships with investors and negotiated the purchase and financing of the assets.
+It then built a team of executives, managers and experts with relevant skills from across Europe to execute its value creation strategy.

-- Centerra was responsible for the value creation in the businesses it managed and the crystallisation of this value through the sale of the companies or their assets.
-Centerra exited all the companies it managed in Romania.
+Centerra was responsible for the value creation in the businesses it managed and the crystallisation of this value through the sale of the companies or their assets.
+Centerra successfully exited all the companies it managed in Romania.